Bashirkhalil/Bashirkhalil/README.md

-- 👋 Hi, I’m @Bashirkhalil
+- 👋 Hi, I’m @Bashirkhalil Eshak AHmed
-- 👀 I’m interested in Android developer with java
+- 👀 I’m interested in Android developer with java - Kotlin
 - 🌱 I’m currently learning advanced anderoid for creating hight quality product .
-- 💞️ I’m looking to collaborate on kafka and socket.io
+- 💞️ I’m looking to collaborate on kafka and socket.io infrastructure  .
-- 📫 How to reach me via this Email BashirKhlil2012"gmail.com
+- 📫 How to reach me via this Email BashirKhlil2012"gmail.com or +249925077338

 <!---
 Bashirkhalil/Bashirkhalil is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.